What's the Golden Ratio?

 Now that we're comfortable with the concept, I'm sure you guys won't mind getting a bit more technical.
 Let's go down the Fibonacci rabbit hole.

-Now by drawing up an arc of circumference in each square we get the Golden Spiral (also known as Durer's Spiral).
-Another naturally occurring phenomenon derived from the ratio itself.
+By drawing up an arc of circumference in each square, we get the Golden Spiral (also known as Durer's Spiral).
+Another naturally occurring phenomenon is derived from the ratio itself.

 Greek Origins of the Golden Ratio

 Famous Greek mathematician dubbed as the ‘founder of geometry,’ Euclid first mentions this ratio in his work ‘Elements.’
 With Euclid at the forefront, the ancient Greeks recognized the sectioning (or dividing) property of this irrational number.

 But it wasn't till 2000 years later that German mathematician Martin Ohm gave it the ‘golden’ characteristic.
 And it wasn't till the 20th century that the Greek Letter Phi was actually adopted as the symbol of the golden ratio by American mathematician Mark Barr.

 Barr chose that specific letter to commemorate the Greek sculptor Phidias who is recognized by a number of art historians to have used the golden ratio in many of his works.
 The alternate notation is 'tau,' an abbreviation of the Greek tome, meaning 'to cut.'
 And it's a reference to the 'dividing' propriety mentioned above.